parse-community/docs/Parse-Server-Guide.md

 npm init
 ```

-Add the parse-server submodule and link.
+Add the "parse-"server submodule and link.

 ```bash
 # in your root folder of your project